 Summer is officially here!
 That means spending more time outside in the water and the sun.
+Here are some healthy summer tips to stay safe this summer.

-In extreme heat, make sure you are taking breaks and getting in air conditioning.
+It’s important and healthy for both your body and mind to stay active during the summer months and enjoy outdoor activities.
+However, in extreme heat, make sure you are taking breaks and getting in air conditioning.
 Also, make sure to never leave pets and children inside a hot car.

 Signs of heat stress include, but are not limited to: